innikakp/Bank-Database/README.md

 # Bank-Database
-A database of records made using a linked list
+A database of records made using a linked list for the final project of ICS212